 The Managing Repetitive Behaviours (MRB) parent group is designed to address this gap in services provision.
 It is an intervention programme that focuses on helping families better understand RRB and deal with them more positively.
 In order to be confident that the MRB parent group is effective, we are carrying out a clinical research trial to investigate the potential benefits.
 This is a really exciting opportunity and could potentially help improve the well-being of many children with autism and their families.

 This intervention was developed with a lot of input from parents of children with autism, as well as expert clinicians.
 A pilot study included a qualitative aspect to explore parents’ experiences of the groups – you can read about it here.
 The approach is founded on a large literature exploring autistic people’s experiences of RRBs, anxiety and related issues.
-Now we have parents of autistic children and one autistic adult on the trial steering committee and we hope to recruit an autistic parent to join that committee too.
+Now we have parents of autistic children on the trial steering committee and we hope to recruit an autistic parent to join that committee too.

 No. The aim of this project is not to get rid of restrictive and repetitive behaviours (RRB) but rather to increase parents’ understanding and provide strategies to help approach them in a more positive and helpful way.